kruse-alex/bike_sharing/README.md

+I'm currently working on an article on the usage of open data for bicycle traffic planning: https://docs.google.com/document/d/1WVloaTVAoSKEca26mmZwQzuJxj-APsmo6NE-cYAz1HA/edit?usp=sharing (german)

 ## Visualization of usage of bike sharing network in Hamburg (StadtRAD)
  + Data: http://data.deutschebahn.com/dataset/data-call-a-bike
  + Use the map here: http://207.154.245.18:3838/stadtrad/ or https://alexkruse.shinyapps.io/stadtrad/